For Physicians. By Physicians.™

 Summary:

-USPSTF released updated guidelines (2019) to help primary care professionals identify women who would benefit from further genetic counseling and testing for BRCA1 and BRCA2.
-Two major changes from previous USPSTF recommendations address the inclusion of two additional patient groups: (1) women with previous breast cancer or ovarian cancer who are considered cancer-free; (2) the explicit inclusion of ancestry.
+USPSTF provides recommendations to help primary care professionals identify women who would benefit from further genetic counseling and testing for BRCA1 and BRCA2.
+The most recent updated included two major changes from previous USPSTF recommendations regarding additional patient groups: (1) women with previous breast cancer or ovarian cancer who are considered cancer-free; (2) the explicit inclusion of ancestry.

 The USPSTF recommends that primary care clinicians, using an “appropriate brief familial risk assessment tool” should screen women with